 Rules: Monday through Wednesday, each row and each column must contain the numbers 1 through 4 without repeating.
 Thursday through Sunday, each ow and column must contain the numbers 1 through 6.
-The numbers within heavily outlined boxes, called cages, must combine using the given operation (in any order) to produce the target number in the top-left corner.
+The numbers within heavily outlined boxes, call cages, must combine using the given operation (in any order) to produce the target number in the top-left corner.
 Freebles: Fill in single-box cages with the number in the top-left corner.

 In the round robin match between Denmark and Italy at the 1999 World Junior Teams in Fort Lauderdale, Florida, a textbook hand in suit-preference signalin suit-preference signal-ing came along.
 Unusually, the hand on lead making the suit-preference signal wasn't giving the ruff, but paving the way for the ruff.
-Morten Madsen of sensible to pass here, but at teams, players are often reluctant to sit for the double of a part-score into game.
+Morten Madsen of Denmark as East thought long and hard before pushing his opponents with his call of two spades - and rightly so.
+The defense had seven tricks against that contract, but when North doubled a second time just to show cards, South decided against trying to take the penalty.
+You could certainly argue that, with a balanced hand and reasonable defense, it was more sensible to pass here, but sensible to pass here, but at teams, players are often reluctant to sit for the double of a part-score into game.
 The opening lead of the spade queen held the trick.
 Now Kaspar Konow (West) deliberately set up dummy's spade 10 by leading a suit-preference jack at the second trick, since he knew that his partner's delayed support was likely to be based on was likely to be based on exactly a doubleton spade.
 Hence, he had to prepare the way for a spade ruff.
 Madsen won his ace perforce and duly led a diamond (the higher of the minor suits) in order to ensure the ruff.
 There was still the diamond queen coming to the defense for the setting trick.
-Notice that if East plays a
+Notice that if East plays a club after winning his spade ace, declarer gets in to draw trumps at once, and the defenders lose their ruff.